 Do you want a query first?

-An email query is best, or send no more than 3 sample columns, pasted into your email and 3 separate attachments.
+An email query is best, or send no more than 3 sample columns, pasted into separate emails.

 How and when do you reply?

-We have two fairly standard replies, generally within three weeks for emails,
+We have two fairly standard replies, generally within a couple of weeks.

 consideration for likely inclusion in a future packet.)